-1 These stations have collected significantly more data than more local stations, including Creeper Hill (2008present), and therefore, were determined to be a more appropriate dataset for the assessment of long-term climate change in the area.
+1 These stations have collected significantly more data than more local stations, including Creeper Hill (2008-present) and the CCO at Upper Bay (2017-present), and therefore, were determined to be a more appropriate dataset for the assessment of long-term climate change in the area.
 In 2016, KLWA analyzed other long-term weather data from Auburn and Bridgton, ME weather stations (1955-present) and found similar trends in weather compared to the Conway-North Conway stations, further confirming the Conway-North Conway stations as likely representative of the area.